 - Lack of proper dental care

-- Irregular brushing of teeth
+- Irregular brushing of teeth with a childrens toothbrush

 - Putting your baby to bed with a bottle (Baby bottle tooth decay)